1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 History of The 1901 Dime

-The Barber dime’s origins lie in institutional friction as much as artistic ambition.
-The Mint Act of 1890 made the dime, quarter, and half dollar eligible for redesign.
-A public design competition drew over 300 submissions, but none were deemed satisfactory — Mint Director Edward Leech declared the effort a “wretched failure” and assigned Chief Engraver Charles Barber to redesign the coins himself, which may have been Barber’s objective from the start.
+The Barber dime came out of a messy process.
+The Mint Act of 1890 opened the dime, quarter, and half dollar to redesign.
+A public competition drew over 300 entries, but Mint Director Edward Leech called the results a “wretched failure.”
+Chief Engraver Charles Barber got the job instead — which may have been his plan all along.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List (Year Chart)